 If you need glasses to sharpen your vision, you can almost certainly wear contact lenses.
 The doctors at Cannon EyeCare can do your eye exam for contacts.
 We always strive to fit healthy contact lenses and encourage our patients to use them in a responsible manner.
-When you wear a prosthetic lens on the front of your eye, you might as well wear it in a healthy manner.
+When you wear a prosthetic lens on the front of your eye, you might as well wear it in a healthy way.
 We will inquire about your current lens wearing habits so that we can make sure you are not putting your eye health at risk.

 Your eye doctor will likely look at your current lenses on your eye to see how they fit.
-So, if possible wear your current contact lenses in to the office.
+So, if possible wear your current contact lenses in to your annual eye exam.
 If the lenses were not prescribed by Cannon EyeCare, please bring documentation of what the current lenses are (both brand and power) to your appointment.
 Giving your doctor data on what you have now and how well it works for you can assist them in finding the optimal lenses for your eyes.
 By bringing in your old documentation, you are allowing us to fine tune your Rx, instead of trying to reinvent the wheel.
 That being said, if you don’t have documentation of your old powers, we can still fit you in contacts.

-Spherical contact lens fits utilize single vision lenses without astigmatism on both eyes and are relatively straightforward most of the time, so our fee is just $80.
-Toric contact lens fits utilize more complex lenses to focus the light in an eye with astigmatism.
-Toric contact lens fits are usually $95, or $120 if we need to utilize specialty lenses.
-Multifocal or monovision contact lens fits are also rather complex and may require a follow up or two to get things dialed in, so the fee for that type of fit is $120.
-Your vision insurance may or may not cover contact lens fits.
-If you are not using vision insurance, there will also be a $175 fee for the standard eye exam and refraction in addition to the contact lens fitting fees above.
-Very few patients wear hard contacts these days, but we can fit them, and the fees are somewhat higher than those for soft lenses.
+Spherical contact lens fits utilize single vision lenses without astigmatism on both eyes and are relatively straightforward most of the time, so our fee is just $100.
+Toric contact lens fits utilize more complex lenses to focus the light in eyes with astigmatism.
+Toric contact lens fits are usually $120, or $140 if we need to utilize specialty lenses.
+Multifocal or monovision contact lens fits are also rather complex and may require a follow up or two to get things dialed in, so the fee for that type of fit is $140.
+Some specialty contact lens fits can boost the price to $160, but is exceedingly rare that we need to charge that much for a contact lens fit.

 Lots of patients ask if they can still wear contacts if they need bifocal glasses.
 Typically these patients are over 40 years of age, and have trouble with their near vision due to a natural process called presbyopia.
 There are three basic strategies we can utilize to keep contact lens wearers seeing well at both distance and near.
 The simplest way to go is to have the patient wear distance contacts in both eyes, and then put on over-the-counter reading glasses for computer or near work.
-This strategy gives really good distance and near vision, but many patients will ask what is the point of wearing contacts if they have to wear glasses over top much of the day.
+This strategy gives really good distance and near vision, but many patients will ask what is the point of wearing contacts if they have to wear glasses over top of their contact lenses much of the day.
 That is a really good question, which leads us to a discussion of Monovision or Multifocal contacts.
-Again, each of these strategies has its advantages and disadvantages.
+Each of these strategies has its advantages and disadvantages.

 Alternatively, there is the high-tech option of multifocal contacts.
 This strategy utilizes the latest and greatest technology available to dial in pretty clear, functional vision at all distances.
 In this strategy, both of your eyes have a multifocal lens that has powers for distance, near, and computer distance built in.
 Many patients ask how the lens can have many different focal powers.
 The technology is basically set up with concentric rings that give a different effective power at different radii of the lens.